run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/configuration/change-justification.md

 Procedure
 ------------

-1. Access the main menu Processes \>
-    Change Management \> Change Request Justification;
+1. Access the main menu Processes > Change Management > Change Request Justification.

 2. Click on "New”;

-3. Complete the fields necessary (Description, status and inform if this register suits the reason for suspending the request);
+3. Complete the necessary fields (Description, status and inform if this register suits the reason for suspending the request).

 4. Click on "Save".